ffhighwind/DapperExtraCRUD/README.md

 # Performance:

 The Dapper.DapperExtraExtensions methods perform lookups on a ConcurrentDictionary and a cast the results every time they are called.
-You can prevent this by storing the ISqlQueries object and accessing the delegates directly (e.g. AutoAccessObject/DataAccessObject).
+This is negligible, but it can prevented by storing the ISqlQueries object and accessing the delegates directly (e.g. AutoAccessObject/DataAccessObject).
 Also, less frequently used delegates such as bulk operations have lazy initialization.
 There is a small synchronization cost every time these are accessed.
 This can be prevented by storing a reference to each delegate outside of the ISqlQueries object.

 # Future Plans